Former Liverpool prospect Ibe set to join Rooney's Derby on a free transfer | Goal.com

 Back at Anfield, Ibe featured regularly for the Reds.
 He made a total of 58 appearances, scoring four times.
 The last of those goals came in his final appearance, a 1-1 draw at West Bromwich Albion in May 2016.

-Ibe featured 54 times in his first season with the Cherries but was unable to hold down a regular starting place thereafter.
+Ibe featured 64 times across his first two seasons with the Cherries but was unable to hold down a regular starting place thereafter.
 Last season, he made just two Premier League appearances – both as a substitute – with Bournemouth opting not to renew his contract.

 At the court hearing, Ibe’s lawyer Frank Rogers claimed the winger had spent much of his life "cocooned in the artificial world of football", which had left him "not well-educated" and "ignorant of his duties.”